Oiher/longitudinal-GWAS-pipeline/docs/getting_started.md

 **3. Docker Desktop**

-You can install Docker Desktop for Windows, macOS, or Linux from the [Docker website](https://www.docker.com/products/docker-desktop/).
-To activate Docker Desktop for WSL2, follow these instructions from the [Docker documentation](https://docs.docker.com/desktop/wsl/).
+You can install Docker Engine from the [Docker documentation](https://docs.docker.com/engine/install/).
 Once installed, check that it is installed properly by running `docker run hello-world`.

 **4. Git**